brickyang/egg-react-mobx-demo/README.md

-Demo of using egg.js, react and mobx with server-rendering.
+A todo list demo of using Egg.js, React and MobX altogether.

-This is only a simplest example to show how these things work together.
-It keeps everything "original", exposed every config and details.
+This repository keeps all different "stages" of this demo, so you can see the "evolution" path of it.

 ### Branches

-You can see different "stage" of this demo via different branches.
+* **master**: rewrite with typescript (app & src).
+For using typescript in Egg.js please check [`egg-ts-boilerplate`](https://github.com/brickyang/egg-ts-boilerplate).

-* **master**: use [egg-webpack][] for compile and hot reloading webpack in development, no SSR.
+* **v2**: use [egg-webpack][] for compile and hot reloading webpack in development, no SSR.
 * **v1**: the "raw" version, everything is independent.

 ### Installation